rtcharity/resources.eahub.org/content/events_and_activities/remote-volunteering-opportunities-in-effective-altruism.md

 The Existential Risk Research Assessment (TERRA) is a project by the Cambridge Centre for the Study of Existential Risk combining volunteer efforts with machine learning.
 TERRA accesses a searchable database of academic research, and uses human feedback on the relevance of the research to existential risk studies to train an ML "recommendation engine" to do the job of automatically constructing x-risk bibliographies.
 You can sign up here to join TERRA.

+Allfed focuses on creating solutions to feed everyone in the event of catastrophes both local and global in scale, and so is focused on both extreme global poverty alleviation and existential risk reduction.
+Since they are working in so many countries around the world, and the scope of their work is constantly expanding, they need researchers, developers, clerical assistance, and specialists in different countries and major languages.
+You can apply by contacting Allfed.

 EA Community (e.g., Movement-Building, Education, Outreach, etc.)

 Students for High Impact Charity is an international organization teaching students how to think critically about charity through their educational program with modules focused on effective charity, rationality, animal welfare, global catastrophic risks, and other topics at the heart of effective altruism.
 SHIC has run a very successful volunteer program within the EA community, with over 100 volunteers, several of whom have gone on to do paid and professional work with EA organizations.
 SHIC has opportunities for volunteering and internships both seeking in or teaching volunteers the skills of project management, copy writing and editing, web development, web marketing, outreach, communications, donor stewardship, and more!
 Teachers and students can also respectively sign up to become a SHIC teacher or a SHIC student leader at their own schools.

 Rethink Charity (RC) is an EA community organization focused on movement-building and other high-impact projects such as SHIC, the Local Effective Altruism Network (LEAN), Rethink Priorities and the annual Effective Altruism Survey.
 RC has similar volunteer opportunities to SHIC.
 From Rethink Charity's website: